rstudio/pool/tests/testthat/_snaps/fetch.md

       poolCheckout(pool)
     Output
       <pool> Failed to activate and/or validate existing object.
-      <pool> Trying again with a new object
+      <pool> Trying again with a new object.
     Condition
       Error in `poolCheckout()`:
       !
-Object does not appear to be valid.
+Freshly created object does not appear to be valid.
       Caused by error in `onActivate()`:
       !
 Activation failed...